thindil/nimalyzer/doc/configuration.rst

 Here is the list of check rules to check by the program in the second section of the configuration.
-They are almost the same as for the previous list of the check rules, but the first rule checks also templates and macros.
+They are almost the same as for the previous list of the check rules, with some minor differences in rules settings.
 We also set again the list of files to check and the message to show it only once as there is no rules configured for the program.
 ::